 9. Take Up a New Hobby

-Building mastery (for example by taking up a new hobby) can lessen the intensity of unwanted emotions by distracting from them and producing new emotions like joy and excitement.
-Look for hobbies that aren’t too easy, but also aren’t impossible to achieve.
-As a bonus, taking up a new and different hobby can help you build an identity separate from the person you’re trying to stop loving.
+Exploring a new hobby can help ease unwanted emotions by providing a healthy distraction and introducing positive feelings like joy and excitement.
+Choose activities that challenge you—something neither too easy nor too difficult.
+As an added benefit, a new hobby can help you build a sense of identity separate from the person you’re trying to stop loving.

 10. Practice Loving Yourself